strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/google-app-engine.md

 ---
 title: Google App Engine Deployment - Strapi Developer Documentation
-description: Learn in this guide how to deploy your Strapi application on Google App Engine and how to upload your assets on Google Cloud Sorage.
+description: Learn in this guide how to deploy your Strapi application on Google App Engine and how to upload your assets on Google Cloud Storage.
 ---

 # Google App Engine